shaunjacobsen/portuguese_anki_automator/README.md

 Prepare your initial TSV file with columns:
 Portuguese \t English \t French

+(See examples/list.tsv for an example starter file)

 Use ChatGPT (or another method) with the prompt above to generate the verb conjugations and example sentences.
 Append these conjugations and sentences to your TSV or create a new file including them.

+(See examples/list_from_chatgpt.tsv for an example file you should have from ChatGPT)

 Run the audio downloader: